MichaelSasser/matrixctl/README.md

 ## Command line tool

 MatrixCtl as a pure commandline tool.
-You can use it as package, if you like, but breaking changes may be introduced, even in a minor change.
+You can use it as package, if you like, but breaking changes may be introduced, even in a minor version shift.

 ```
 # matrixctl